 Examinations given by the ABE are normative or criterion referenced.
-The Case History Portfolio is examined by the Directors or Consultants of the Board.
+The Case History Portfolio is examined by current and Past Directors of the Board.
 The Secretary of the Board will notify the Candidate by letter delivered in the US mail whether his/her examination was acceptable or unacceptable.